 One additional fascinating excursion starts at Elefhteria Square, by way of Averof Street.
 It is a business road with lots of stores and ends up in Kornarou Square.
 At the outset of the square is Evans Street, which is pointed to south toward the walls of the Heraklion along with the Kainouryia Porta (‘New Gate’) or Pyli tou lesou (‘Jesus Gate’) as the Venetians named it.
 Right hand, before the Kainouryia gate, is Plastira Street and further west the Martinengo Bastion in which the grave of Nikos Kazantzakis is.

-In a tiny park on the left section of Kornarou Sq. is a today’s made bronze horse riding sculpture of ‘Erotokritos and Aretousa’ and to the right hand the Bembo water fountain, the earliest Venetian fountain in Chandax (as the Venetians called Heraklion) with ‘coast-of-arms’ in relief and a headless Roman sculpture.
+In a tiny park on the left section of Kornarou Square is a today’s made bronze horse riding sculpture of ‘Erotokritos and Aretousa’ and to the right hand the Bembo water fountain, the earliest Venetian fountain in Chandax (as the Venetians called Heraklion) with ‘coast-of-arms’ in relief and a headless Roman sculpture.

 To the west of the Square, Ayios Minas street connects to Kalokairinou Street.
 There is the grand cathedral of Ayios Minas on this road and next to it the tiny, old church of Ayios Minas while on the side of the square is the Church of Ayia Aikaterini of Sinai.